ossf/osv-schema/schema.md

 explicit `versions` list must be given.
 The `ECOSYSTEM` and `GIT` ranges are only for adding additional context.

-#### affected[].platforms field

-The `affected` object's `platforms` field is a JSON array of strings.
-Each string describes a platform that is affected.
-The values of these strings are defined by the ecosystem.

-#### affected[].routines field

-The `affected` object's `routines` field is a JSON array of strings.
-Each string describes a source code function, method or subroutine that is affected.
-The values of these strings are defined by the ecosystem.

 #### affected[].ecosystem_specific field

 The `affected` object's `ecosystem_specific` field is a JSON object holding